Overwatch: Fall of Overwatch

 A terrorist organization, Null Sector, meanwhile emerges in London.
 Lacking rights in England, omnics are forced to live in the Underworld, a city beneath the streets of London.
 Composed of these omnics facing persecution following the Omnic Crisis' conclusion, Null Sector launches a surprise attack on King's Row.
 Dismissing orders from the British Prime Minister, Morrison deploys Overwatch agents Wilhelm, Lindholm, Ziegler, and the newly-recruited Lena Oxton on an ultimately successful mission to stop Null Sector's forces.

 Blackwatch is enlisted to fight against Talon, a terrorist threat seeking to set off another crisis.
 While in Italy on a covert operation to kidnap Talon's leader, Reyes ultimately kills him, exposing Blackwatch to the public.
 Public distrust in the organization begins to swell and the UN launches an investigation into Blackwatch following their fiasco in Italy.
 Already in a strained relationship, Morrison and Reyes find themselves at further odds with each other as a result.
 An argument between the two at Overwatch's headquarters in Switzerland ends in an explosion, after which both are presumed dead.

 After these events, the UN signed the Petras Act, outlawing any further activity by Overwatch.
 As any other action would be deemed illegal, Overwatch disbanded.

 Both Morrison and Reyes end up surviving, however.
 Morrison begins a vigilante crusade under the name Soldier: 76 against Overwatch's former enemies.
 Reyes is able to render himself temporarily incorporeal as a result of a life-saving procedure conducted by O'Deorain.
 Now operating under the name Reaper, Reyes joins Talon.

 Recall

 Six years after the Petras Act is signed, a second Omnic Crisis emerges in Russia.
 Staying at Watchpoint, a former Overwatch facility based in Gibraltar, Winston follows the developing situation.
 Reaper then breaks into Watchpoint and attacks Winston.
 While Winston is able to thwart Reaper, the latter's attack is the catalyst for the former's issuing of a recall of former Overwatch agents.
 Oxton, known by the call sign Tracer, is the first to answer; she is later followed by Genji, Wilhelm, Lindholm, Cassidy, and Ziegler, known by the call sign Mercy.

 After the recall, Reaper and Talon sniper Amélie Lacroix (known as Widowmaker) attempt to steal a gauntlet for their leader Akande Ogundimu.
-They are stopped by Winston and Oxton, known by the call sign Tracer.
+They are stopped by Winston and Tracer.
 Widowmaker later assassinates Mondatta as he gives a speech in London.